Coupling Quantum Matter and Gravity: Introduction and preliminary discussion

 The inertial structure of flat Minkowski space is also deeply rooted in its symmetry properties and hence in all theories of interactions except gravity.
 In fact, the inertial structure endows Minkowski space with the structure of a four-dimensional real affine space in which an open subset in the set of all `straight lines', namely the timelike ones, represent inertial motion of `test particles'.
 It can be shown \cite{alexandrov1975} that the subgroup within the group of bijections of Minkowski space that consists of those bijections that preserve this inertial structure (i.e.\ map timelike straight lines to timelike straight lines) is the group generated by Poincar\'e transformations and homotheties \footnote{ Homotheties are scalings about any centre point, i.e.\ maps of the form $x\mapsto x':= a(x-x_0)+x_0$, where $x_0$ is any point in Minkowski space, the `centre' of the homothety, and $a$ is a non-zero real number, its `scaling' parameter.}.
 The latter are eliminated if, e.g., a measure of length is provided at least along any of the inertial straight lines (a `clock').
 In that sense the inertial structure alone almost determines the Poincar\'e group without further assumptions.
 Note in particular that no continuity or other regularity assumption enters the proof of this result.
 Now, according to Felix Klein's `Erlanger Programm' \cite{kleinErlangerProgramm} geometries and their automorphism groups are two sides of the same coin.
 Hence, the Poincar\'e group, which lies at the heart of fundamental theories of matter, is the algebraic expression of the inertial structure, which is of geometric nature.

 In special-relativistic theories the inertial structure is fixed once and for all in a way that is entirely independent of the matter content.
 In contrast, the dynamics of the matter clearly \emph{does} depend on the inertial structure.
 Hence this dependence is unidirectional.
 In that sense Minkowski space and the Poincar\'e group are absolute structures, something to be abandoned according to the principles that led to GR.
-That this will likely imply a major revision in the concepts of \QFT\ should be obvious by once more recalling the central role the Poincar\'e group and its representation theory plays there, e.g., regarding the concepts of `particle' and `elementary'.
+An alternative approach how to give up the absolute structure of Minkowski space is to `gauge' Poincar\'e symmetry, as discussed in this volume's Chapters on Poincar\'e gauge gravity and teleparallel gravity.
+That abandoning global Poincar\'e symmetry will likely imply a major revision in the concepts of \QFT\ should be obvious by once more recalling the central role the Poincar\'e group and its representation theory plays there, e.g., regarding the concepts of `particle' and `elementary'.

 For the highly idealised concept of test particles, an inertial structure reduces to the concept of a \emph{path structure}.
 The latter assigns a unique path in spacetime to any pair consisting of a point and one-dimensional subspace in the tangent space at that point.
 In other words, the path is universal for all `test particles', only depending on the initial conditions, but not on other contingent properties the particle may still have.
 The path structure in GR is special in a twofold way: first, the paths are geodesics for \emph{some} linear connection; second, the connection is the Levi--Civita connection for \emph{some} metric.
 It has been worked out in precise mathematical terms how to characterise such special path structures \cite{ehlers-koehler1977,coleman-korte1980}.